mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Note that this tree, though valid, contains invalid parent-hash links.
-If a client were checking parent hashes top-down from Y', for example, they would find that X' has an invalid parent hash relative to Y', but that Z' has valid parent hash.
+If a client were checking parent hashes top-down from Y', for example, they would find that X' has an invalid parent hash relative to Y', but that Z' has a valid parent hash.
 Likewise, if the client were checking bottom-up, they would find that the chain from B' ends in an invalid link from X' to Y'.
 These invalid links are the natural result of multiple clients having committed.